WojciechMatuszewski/programming-notes/devops/sql.md

 # SQL / PostgreSQL

+## Adding / deleting data

+- There is a **difference between the `''` and `""`**.
+The **single tick refers to a string, double tick refers to a _database identifier** like a table or a column.

+  - This was a gotcha (at least for me) when inserting data into the table.

+- You are able to grab the existing data when inserting.
+This is pretty neat as such thing is impossible in DynamoDB.

+  - For that, use the `insert into ...
+SELECT` query.

+    ```sql
+    update cd.facilities
+      set
+    guestcost = (select guestcost from cd.facilities where facid = 0) * 1.1,
+    membercost = (select membercost from cd.facilities where facid = 0) * 1.1
+      where
+    facid = 1
+    ```

+- There are multiple ways to delete rows from the table, which I find fascinating.

+  - There is the `delete from TABLE_NAME`.

+  - There is the `truncate TABLE_NAME`.
+This one is **not safe in all circumstances**, but it is faster.

 ## Keys

 - You can have _serial integers_ that increment every time an item is added.
 I do not think that is a good idea.
 You could run out of number space (depending on the underlying data type for the _number value_)!